Client: Denver Art Museum

-Tête à Tête was commissioned from an existing maquette by the museum director for the D.A.M.
-These figures spin in place and were intriguing because of their changing dialog.
-They move to interact with the clientele, appear to be studying other installations at the museum or engage in a dialog between them.
+Tête à Tête is in the Modern and Contemporary collections of the Denver Art Museum.
+The figures spin in place, engaging in a variety of dialogs based on their position.
+They move to interact with the clientele, other installations at the museum or a dialog between them.